andregasser/bigbone/README.md

 I am happy to handle any pull requests that come in.
 Thanks for your contribution!

 ## Reporting Issues
-Please checkout the [issues](https://github.com/andregasser/mastodon4j/issues) page for reporting issues.
+Please check out the [issues](https://github.com/andregasser/mastodon4j/issues) page for reporting issues.

 # License